Where age is just a number...

 • Diamond: 70+ years

-5. Points can be claimed from places and clear rounds from open classes at all shows but not pairs, teams, qualifiers, club matches, leagues, fun days or simulated/training in the ring shows etc.
+5. Points can be claimed from places and clear rounds from classes at all Open and Independent shows but not Pairs, Teams, qualifiers, club matches, leagues, fun days or simulated/training in the ring shows etc. where food, toys or training in the ring is used may not be claimed.

 6. When claiming points, the show, day (optional), class and place must be stated.
 The administrator reserves the right to assess if the show is eligible under the above guidelines.